szageda/debian-update-script/README.md

 $ debup [OPTION]
 ```

-Run `debup --help` to get the full list of available ptions.
+Run `debup --help` to get the full list of available options.